imikiani/kubernetes/README.md

 For example an application url is: `http://172.16.16.101:32119` The port in application url may be differ from here, based on the randomly port assigned to the NodePort service.

+At last I must to say If you need to a peer to peer connection between the instances of the application, You can deploy a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) with name of `{{ include "kubab.fullname" . }}-headless`

 **metrics role**